rdunnington/bytebox/README.md

 }
 ```

-A C API wrapper is planned for easier integration with other languages.

 ## Status

-This project is still in development.
-However, usage of the library and standalone runtime
+This project is still in the alpha stage.

 | Legend | Meaning |
 | --- | --- |